 “I turn 66 on Sept.
 15. If I retire on Sept.
 1, is that considered my full retirement age?
 Also, how much can I earn this year — while retiring in the middle of the year — and not hurt my Social Security payments?”

 Roland: In response to your questions, let me begin by first pointing out that there is a key difference between retiring and claiming benefits.
 They do not have to be done at the same time!
 These are two separate decisions.
 If you can delay the claiming decision beyond your full retirement age, you can greatly increase monthly benefits.

-For example, if you wait until age 70 to claim, your benefit will be 32% higher than the benefit you will receive if you claim at full retirement age.
+For example, if you wait until age 70 to claim, your benefit will be 32% higher than the benefit you will receive if you claim at full retirement age (which is the age the Social Security Administration sets for receiving your full benefits).
 Whether claiming at full retirement age or claiming at 70 is the optimal choice depends on your circumstances.
 The best way to determine your optimal strategy is to get a report from Social Security Choices.

 If you do not have sufficient savings, you are probably part of a large group of people who do not have the option to delay claiming unless they continue working.
-This brings me to your second question: What is the effect of continuing to work on your Social Security benefits?
+This brings me to your second question: What is the effect on your Social Security benefits of continuing to work?